 Perhaps, although I didn't invest my time naively.
 The problem affects people's lives, and I believe it deserved a comprehensive evaluation.
 I'm happy with the result of my research.

 So, the audience?
 Where do you think the audience for this book is?

 People appear to suffer from the central topic of my book worldwide.
 So it extends to a global community in which many will identify, including therapists who treat OCD.

 I see.
 So how do you make sure that people across various strata identify with your book then?

 I portray a true-life story of living with OCD, coupled with the researched information.
-It's important to my readers and me that I tell much of the story through my lens.
+It's important to my readers and me that I tell some of the story through my lens.
 I believe it helps people identify with the problem and offers hope that recovery is a reachable goal.

 That is indeed a great approach.
 I agree that a slice of life is more relatable.
 So tell me, how is this book different from the plethora of books available on the subject?

 I think generally, it provides specific information that appears to be missing in the educational handouts for people who struggle with the desire-aversion concept.
 Many want answers, say about groinal response, but the rebuttals knock them back.
 For example, suggesting that reassurance-seeking isn't the solution is correct but doesn't answer the question directly.
 It's often about comprehension that correlates with the question that people want, not reassurance.
 But that's mainly from a biological standpoint and where I did a lot of my research.